Ontotext-AD/recommend-pub-docs/_v1_2_0-docs/behavioural-recommendations.md

 }
 </code></pre>

-Note how the relevance scores change when popularity is not that important for it.
+Note how the relevance score changes when popularity is not that important to it.

 You can also combine a user profile with the content he/she is currently looking at.

-Some possible scenarios could be:
+Some possible scenarios can be:

 - The user is reading a news article and you want to recommend more articles.
-- The user may be reviewing a CV and you want to recommend suitable job descriptions.
+- The user may be reviewing a CV and you want to recommend a suitable job descriptions.

-The way to add this contextual information is via the *contentid* parameter:
+The way to add this contextual information is via the `contentid` parameter:

 <code>
 GET /recommend/behavioural/?key=api_key&amp;userid=test-user-1&amp;count=4&amp;sort=rel&amp;contentid=doc-garden-1